 This is the hardest part, but at least you’ll get it over with first.
 The truth is that most garage sales are more successful if you have a lot of items for sale.
 If you just have a small table of things, it may not be worth your time and effort.

 Maximize your spring cleaning routine by keeping your future garage sale in mind, leaving no space untouched.
 Go through your garage, basement, attic – every nook and cranny.

 When combing through your items, try to be ruthless.
 Have you used any of these items within the last 12 months?
 If you have multiples of items, can you pare them down to just one?
 As Marie Kondo would ask, “Does it spark joy?”

 Once you have a pile of items you don’t want anymore, take a careful look at them.
 See if the items are still in good working condition or clean.

-It could pay for you to spend some extra time wiping down bowls and plates or even washing some of your old clothes, so they look nice.
+It could be beneficial for you to spend some extra time wiping down bowls and plates or even washing some of your old clothes, so they look nice.
 Sure, people are buying your used items, but that doesn’t mean they’ll want to purchase dirty things.

-The best time to host one is early spring because shoppers are excited to break out of their winter hibernation and browse for bargains in the sun.
+If you’re wondering how to do a garage sale the right way, pay close attention to the advice in this section.
+The best time to host a garage sale is early spring, because shoppers are excited to break out of their winter hibernation and browse for bargains in the sun.

 Depending on how many items you have to sell, consider holding a weekend-long sale and offer reduced prices on Sunday to clear out the rest of your inventory.